TheMicronauts/TORAIZ-AS-1-Help/README.md

      `y = (x / 2) + 64`

-   - When the value range is 0–164 (LOW-PASS FILTER Cutoff) and the target value is ≤ 127 (accessed with CC#6 = 0)
+   - When the value range is 0–164 (_LOW–PASS FILTER Cutoff_) and the target value is ≤ 127 (accessed with CC#6 = 0)

      `y = x * 0.78`

-   - When the value range is 0–164 (LOW–PASS FILTER Cutoff) and the target value is > 127 (accessed with CC#6 = 1)
+   - When the value range is 0–164 (_LOW–PASS FILTER Cutoff_) and the target value is > 127 (accessed with CC#6 = 1)

      `y = (x * 0.78) + 100`

-Some resolution loss is unavoidable: it’s halved when the value range is 0–254 and divided by a factor of 1.3 for the Low-Pass Filter Cutoff.
+Some resolution loss is unavoidable: it’s halved when the value range is 0–254 and divided by a factor of 1.3 for the _LOW–PASS FILTER Cutoff_.

 # Pioneer DJ-Dave Smith Instruments TORAIZ AS-1 MIDI Toolkit (version française)